-Diet is equally as important as training.
+First, diet is equally as important as training.

 Whether you are exercising to lose body fat or gain muscle, you can’t “out-train” a poor diet.
 A breakfast of coffee, donuts, and sugar-frosted cereal won’t support your training in the gym or help you reach your fitness goals.
-If weight loss is your goal, eat “clean” foods like fruits and vegetables, lean proteins, and healthy fatty acids from olive oil and avocados.
+Instead, if weight loss is your goal, eat “clean” foods like fruits and vegetables, lean proteins, and healthy fatty acids from olive oil and avocados.

 Don’t skip your warmup and cooldown.

 Five or ten minutes spent warming up can save you weeks of lost training time due to injury.
-Another 5-10 minutes spent stretching after your workout can promote the muscle rebuilding and recovery process and keep you more flexible for your next training session.
+Another 5-10 minutes spent stretching after your workout can promote the muscle-rebuilding and recovery process and keep you more flexible for your next training session.

 Choose the correct form over the amount of weight you use.

 Yes, heavyweights promote muscle growth but don’t increase the weight you use at the expense of form.
-When using more weight than you can control sets you up for injury and sabotages your muscle gains.
+Instead, using more weight than you can control sets you up for injury and sabotages your muscle gains.
 A weight that is too heavy does activate secondary muscles to complete the movement (good), but the weight trains the secondary muscles while ignoring the target muscle (bad).